qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 ### Algebraic effect and execution state

 **Algebraic effect**: An effect handler executes some code in a scope.
 Some code is executed under an effect handler.
 When it performs an effect, the control flow jumps to the effect handler, and the execution state (delimited continuation) (up to the effect handler's scope) is also saved.
 The effect handler can then resume using the execution state.
-[A more detailed introduction to Algebraic effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/)
+[A simple introduction to Algebraic effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/)

 The applications of algebraic effect idea: